Did you know you that you can automate repetitive time tracking tasks?

 Keep yourself, your team, your boss or client up to date with the project on your plate with a digest of Clockify projects delivered to you in either in email inbox or Slack daily, weekly or monthly.

-Simply set up a digest and Zapier will quietly add all new projects to a summary that’s delivered whenever you choose.
+Simply set up a digest and Zapier and Integromat will quietly add all new projects to a summary that’s delivered whenever you choose.

 See what you’ve worked on right in your calendar

-You can connect Google Calendar with Clockify via Zapier so all entries appear in your calendar.
+You can connect Google Calendar with Clockify via Zapier and Integromat so all entries appear in your calendar.
 Then you can see what you’ve worked on across the week neatly organized on a timeline.